Are there specific functions you wish LinkedIn had that could help you manage your network better?

 Finish by choosing to Remove connection.

-Your connection will NOT be notified that you have removed them as a connection and only you will be able to reinitiate the connection process, should you decide you wish to reconnect.
+Your connection will NOT be notified you have removed them as a connection, and only you will be able to reinitiate the connection process, should you decide to reconnect.

 5. How to block a LinkedIn member

 Sometimes, you want to block (or unblock) another member on LinkedIn.
 You can block up to 250 people.

-If you are connected, it will also remove them as a connection (with all of the effects of removing a connection such as losing any recommendations or endorsements).
+If you are connected, it will also remove them as a connection (with all the effects of removing a connection, such as losing any recommendations or endorsements you gave each other).

 LinkedIn will now give you a list of what will happen after you block them.
 Click Block.

 You can always unblock a member from the LinkedIn Settings & Privacy page at a later date.